WalleyBank

 Customer satisfaction checkpoint

-A 96.7% customer satisfaction rate highlights the success of targeted improvements.
-These refinements make the WalleyBank MVP ready to launch in its most polished, user-focused form.
+A 96.7% customer satisfaction rate highlights the success of targeted improvements and confirms the WalleyBank MVP is ready to launch.

 From process to the finished product…